Corgis bark so much that neighbors can easily become frustrated by their relentless barking especially when left outside in the yard for too long.

 - Enroll your corgi in training.
 These dogs are very smart and learn quickly.
 With training, you can ask your corgi to perform alternate behaviors other than barking.
 For example, training your dog to lie down on a mat can dodge a barking episode in its tracks.
 It is harder for dogs to bark when laying down, and if you give them a chew to enjoy while there, they'll be less inclined to bark.

 - Reward your corgi for being quiet.
 If your corgi barks at you when he's bored and wants attention, ignore him.
 Be aware of extinction bursts.
 Then, when he gives up and leaves, praise and reward him.
 However, make a mental note and find ways to prevent these episodes of barking from occurring in the first place.
-For instance, if your corgi barks at you in the evening when you sit on the couch, make sure to walk him first, feed him and then give him a fun chew toy or stuffed Kong to enjoy while you're watching your movie.
+For instance, if your corgi barks at you in the evening when you sit on the couch, make sure to walk him first, feed him and then give him a fun chew toy or stuffed Kong to enjoy while you're watching your favorite movie.

 - If your corgi barks in reaction to certain noises, try using the "hear that method" every time these noises take place.